Last updated on March 11th, 2023 at 04:01 am

-You may not have heard of this format but you may have guessed the V means it comes with video content.
+You may not have heard of this format but you may have guessed that V means it comes with video content.

 DVD-AudioV apart from carrying audio content has a limited amount of video content of DVD quality.

 Why DVD-Audio Didn’t Catch On

-According to an RIAA (Recording Industry Association of America) 2003 report, DVD-Audio sold only 0,4 million discs.
-SACD managed 1.3 million but audio CD sold a whopping 745.9 million and surpassed DVD-Video (including music DVDs) which sold 369.6 million copies.
+According to an RIAA (Recording Industry Association of America) 2003 report, DVD-Audio sold only 0.4 million discs.
+SACD managed 1.3 million but audio CD sold a whopping 745.9 million and surpassed even DVD-Video (including music DVDs) which sold 369.6 million copies.

 Despite the superior sound and additional storage capacity, DVD-Audio didn’t catch on for the following reasons.

 1, Additional hardware requirements – people don’t want to invest in technology that may become obsolete much like Betamax.

 2. Copy prevention prevents consumers from ripping it and playing it back on a computer.

 3. MP3 was becoming popular just when the public was getting used to the DVD-Audio format.

 4. The size of a DVD-Audio file was not ideal for sharing over the Internet as opposed to MP3 and other formats with smaller file sizes.

 5, Not many popular titles were released in the DVD-A format.